 The very talented team who dominated almost everybody they played!

 Although future Pistons All-Star Grant Hill would become by far the best pro of the group, at Duke, he was a supporting player to two of college hoops’ all-time legends.

 Christian Laettner, immortalized for his buzzer-beater against Kentucky in the 1992 Final Four, racked up career totals of 2,460 points and 1,149 rebounds, while PG Bobby Hurley dealt out an NCAA record 1,076 assists.

 7’2″ Lew Alcindor, the star center, would change his name to Kareem Abdul-Jabbar only after averaging 26.4 points and 15.5 rebounds a game in college and winning an NBA title (the first of his six) with the Bucks.
 Plus, you had John Wooden as a head coach, and that doesn’t hurt.

 The last undefeated champion!
 SG Bobby Wilkerson went on to a solid pro career in Denver, while center Kent Benson (the Final Four MOP) was no better than average in the NBA, but he was the perfect center in Coach Bob Knight’s offense.

-Scott May—the Naismith Award winner and leading scorer with 23.5 points a night—became a very good power forward for the Bulls, but the greatest pro success belonged to PG Quinn Buckner, a four-time All-Defensive selection who had his best years with the Bucks.
-In the Championship game, the Hoosiers lost star Bobby Wilkerson early in the game and still pulled away in the second half to beat Michigan easily on their way to a National Championship.
+Scott May—the Naismith Award winner and leading scorer with 23.5 points a night—became an excellent power forward for the Bulls, but the greatest pro success belonged to PG Quinn Buckner, a four-time All-Defensive selection who had his best years with the Bucks.
+In the Championship game, the Hoosiers lost star Bobby Wilkerson early in the game.
+Still, they pulled away in the second half to beat Michigan easily on their way to a National Championship.

 No doubt a lot of the teams below Indiana on this list were more talented than the Hoosiers, but this was a perfect team that Coach Knight had built.
-Each player was brought in to fill a role and each and every man on this team did just that.
+Each player was brought in to fill a role, and every man on this team did just that.